Hubert Selby Jr.: Life after Last Exit to Brooklyn

 In 1971, Selby published his second novel, The Room.
 It featured a criminally insane man, locked in a room in a prison, who reminisces about his disturbing past.
 Selby described The Room as "the most disturbing book ever written."

 Selby continued to write short fiction, as well as screenplays and teleplays at his apartment in West Hollywood.
-His work was published in many magazines, including Black Mountain Review, Evergreen Review, Provincetown Review, Kulchur, New Directions Annual, Yugen, Swank and Open City.
+His work was published in various publications, including Black Mountain Review, Evergreen Review, Provincetown Review, Kulchur, New Directions Annual, Yugen, Swank and Open City.

 In the 1980s, Selby met punk rock singer Henry Rollins, who had long admired the writer's works and publicly championed them.
 Rollins helped broaden Selby's readership, and arranged recording sessions and reading tours for Selby.
 Rollins issued original recordings through his own 2.13.61 publications, and distributed Selby's other works.

 For the last 20 years of his life, Selby taught creative writing as an adjunct professor in the Master of Professional Writing program at the University of Southern California.

 A film adaptation of Last Exit to Brooklyn, directed by Uli Edel, was made in 1989.
-Selby appeared in Brooklyn in a brief cameo as a taxi driver.
+Selby made a brief cameo appearance in the film as a taxi driver.
 Requiem for a Dream (1978) was adapted as a film of the same name released in 2000.
 He had a small role as a prison guard who taunts Marlon Wayans’s character, who is forced to perform hard labor while going through heroin withdrawal.